gabriel-v/automatic-cruise/Readme.md

 ## Team: Kernel Panic Blues

-- Gabriel Vîjială -- Mainly responsible of the UI and the UDOO's general well-being.
+- Gabriel Vîjială
-- Ştefan Teodorescu -- Mainly responsible of the simulation and the code's general well-being.
+- Ştefan Teodorescu

 We're students of the Faculty of Automatic Control and Computers, Politehnica University of Bucharest.
 First year of study.